 Dr Nathan Citino

-I am grateful for the IAS fellowship experience, which was the occasion for real intellectual growth.Dr Nathan Citino, Colorado State University
+I am grateful for the IAS fellowship experience, which was the occasion for real intellectual growth.Dr Nathan Citino, Rice University

-Nathan J. Citino is an associate professor of history at Colorado State University in Fort Collins, Colorado, USA.
+Nathan J. Citino is an associate professor of history at Rice University, Houston, USA.
 He is a historian of America’s role in the world and specializes in U.S. relations with the Arab Middle East.
 Dr Citino was trained in diplomatic and Middle Eastern history at Ohio State University and completed an intensive Arabic language program at the University of Chicago.
 His research focuses on the post-World War Two era and encompasses not only state diplomacy but also unofficial encounters between the U.S. and Arab societies.
 In his most recent work, he examines the transnational circulation of ideas related to economic development during the cold war and compares the ideas of American and Arab modernizers.

 Dr Citino is the author of From Arab Nationalism to OPEC: Eisenhower, King Sa‘ud, and the Making of U.S.-Saudi Relations (2002, second edition 2010).
 He has published articles in the International Journal of Middle East Studies, the Arab Studies Journal, Cold War History, the Business History Review, and Diplomacy & Statecraft.
 He also contributed a chapter about U.S.-Iraqi relations to a volume in the Harvard Cold War Studies Series.
 His essay on frontiers and borderlands appears in Explaining the History of American Foreign Relations (Cambridge University Press).

 From 2001 until 2014, Dr Citino served as associate editor of Diplomatic History, the journal of the Society for Historians of American Foreign Relations, and he recently finished serving a three-year term on the board of editors of the International Journal of Middle East Studies.